liaochiheng/RoboND-Kinematics-Project/writeup.md

 #### 1. Fill in the `IK_server.py` file with properly commented python code for calculating Inverse Kinematics based on previously performed Kinematic Analysis.
 Your code must guide the robot to successfully complete 8/10 pick and place cycles.
 Briefly discuss the code you implemented and your results.

-I think i have discussed the code in the above section.
+1. I think i have discussed the code in the above section.
+2. I made 9 runs for pick & place, while 8 bins succeeded and 1 bin was outside the box because the dropping point is too close to the side of box.
+3. There were 2 times that the gripper almost knocked down the bin, fortunately the bin stood finally.
+I got to wait a little longer for the bin to stand still and then click 'next' to continue.
+4. Future improvements:
+  + When move the gripper to catch the bin, make the end effector parallel to the xy-plane, so that the gripper won't happen to knock down the bin.
+  + Check the end-point of gripper for the dropping point, make sure it's in the up-center of the bin, so that it won't be dropped outside.

+Here is the screenshot with 8 bins dropped in box.
+![screenshot of 8 bins][screenshot_8bins]

-Here are some screenshots for a pick-place action:
+Here are some screenshots for a single pick-place action:
 ![screenshot of pick and place][screenshot1]
 ![screenshot of pick and place][screenshot2]
 ![screenshot of pick and place][screenshot3]